Call Us

 Signs You May Be Experiencing Retaliation at Work in California

-Similarly, being reassigned to less favorable shifts or departments, removed from meetings, or passed over for promotions without explanation could suggest retaliatory intent.
+Being reassigned to less favorable shifts or departments could suggest retaliatory intent.
+Being removed from meetings or passed over for promotions without explanation are also warning signs.
+These changes often happen without clear business reasons.

 Even if your employer claims these changes are unrelated, the timing and pattern of events can be strong indicators.

 In California, the law recognizes both direct and indirect retaliation.
-If your work environment has become hostile, if your job duties have changed for the worse, or if you’ve been isolated after speaking up, these may all constitute retaliation under state and federal statutes.
+If your work environment has become hostile or your job duties have changed for the worse after speaking up, these actions may constitute retaliation under state and federal statutes.

 You Don’t Have To Go Through This Alone